Performant-Labs/atk_standalone/README.md

 This recipe is designed to do the following:

 - Install Drupal - Standard version.
-- Add some useful modules.
+- Add Automated Testing Kit and some useful modules.
 - Set specific contributed module configuration.

 ## Installing